Paranormal investigators with TV show ‘Ghost Hunters’ film at O’Fallon coffee shop

 The staff created a new drink to commemorate their first TV appearance.
 The “Ghost Hunter Latte” is made of salted caramel, dark chocolate and toasted marshmallow.

-“We’re know for our coffees, bakery items and Italian cream soda,” Land said.
+“We’re known for our coffees, bakery items and Italian cream soda,” Land said.

 Comments